-Vietnam – Although a little chilly in the north, December is a lovely time to see this part of Vietnam when it should be dry.
+Vietnam – Although a little chilly in the north, December is a lovely time to see this part of Vietnam when it should be mostly dry.
 The south is great for the beach and exploring Ho Chi Minh City, where many Vietnamese also celebrate Christmas.

 Jordan – There is a high chance of snow in December, and it can get extremely cold, hence we suggest staying warm in one of the therapeutic spas at the Dead Sea or visiting Aqaba in the south, where it will be a little warmer.

 Oman – Due to it being the festive period, hotel rates are at an all-time high and the weather is not as predictable.
 We would therefore suggest you consider flying further east.

 UAE – The temperatures drop a little in December so a jacket is needed in the evenings and it can be too cold for camping in the desert.
 However, the shopping malls and indoor restaurants are well heated, and the Dubai New Year’s Eve fireworks should not be missed.